bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>4.
 Vibration API</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-It exposes only one method, `vibrate()`, that belongs to the `window.navigator` object.
+<p>It exposes only one method, <mark>vibrate()</mark>, that belongs to the <mark>window.navigator</mark>
+object.
 This method accepts one parameter specifying the duration of the vibration in milliseconds.
 The parameter can be either an integer or an array of integers.
-In the second case, it&apos;s interpreted as alternating vibration times and pauses.
+In the second case, it&apos;s interpreted as alternating vibration times and pauses.</p>

 ```javascript
 // Vibrate once for 2 seconds